knpuniversity/symfony/knpu/extra-upgrade-4.0/upgrade4.md

 Google for StofDoctrineExtensionsBundle to find its [GitHub](https://github.com/stof/StofDoctrineExtensionsBundle) page.
 Check out the [composer.json file](https://github.com/stof/StofDoctrineExtensionsBundle/blob/4619e9d8190f19aac7c9e44f78d13710b7f2966a/composer.json#L16).
 It *does* support Symfony 4!
 Great!
 Maybe there's a new version that has this!
 Check out the releases.
-Oof! no releases for a *long*, long time.
+Oof!
+No releases for a *long*, long time.

-This means that Symfony 4 support *was* added, but there has not *yet* a release that contains that code.
+This means that Symfony 4 support *was* added, but there is not *yet* a release that contains that code.
 Honestly, by the time you're watching this, the bundle probably *will* have a new release.
 But this is likely to happen with other libraries.